 This course examines both professional issues and selected topics in clinical psychology.
 Selected topics include, but are not limited to, educational and training requirements, history, professional ethics, research designs and issues, controversies in clinical assessment and therapy, and how to become a clinical psychologist.
-The focus will be on the practice of clinical psychology in Canada but occasionally comparisons with other counties will be made.
+The focus will be on the practice of clinical psychology in Canada but occasionally comparisons with other countries will be made.

-- Research Methods in Clinical Psychology.
+- Research Methods in Clinical Psychology: Science, Ethics, and Controversies.

 Methods of Instruction